metiago/metiago.github.io/content/posts/microprofile-metrics.md

 draft = false
 +++

-MicroProfile is an initiative of Java community that brings the power of Java EE to the microservices world.
-You can learn more at <a href="https://microprofile.io/" target="_blank">https://microprofile.io/</a>.
+MicroProfile brings the power of Java EE (Jakarta EE) specs to the world of microservices.

-Collect metrics of an application in production is very easy with `MicroProfile - Metrics`, it exports metrics as prometheus data by default and contains a lot of necessary `JVM` information to analyze microservices behaviur on the cloud.
+Exporting application metrics in micro profile is very easy and it brings prometheus data format by default.

-The `prometheus.yml` file configures Prometheus to collect metrics from our app which can be analized in `Grafana`.
+This `prometheus.yml` file contains a configuration that allows the service to collect metrics from our app and then connected to `Grafana`.

-`prometheus.yml`

 ```yaml
 global: